 In addition to other initiatives such as the School of Medicine’s STAHR program and the recently announced MED EXCEL program, these funds will impact students, faculty and staff in Chapel Hill and across the UNC Health system.

 Bolstered by the leadership of Nate Thomas, PhD, Vice Dean for Diversity, Equity and Inclusion at the School of Medicine and Crystal Cené, MD, MPH, FAHA, System Executive Director for Health Equity, as well as working groups such as UNC Health’s Black Alliance Employee Resource Group, the critical mission of equity and inclusion for all can become a reality in our state.

-STUDENT/FACULTY RECRUITMENT – These funds and scholarships are aimed at providing new and enhanced opportunities for students of color while also allowing the School of Medicine to more effectively recruit students to underrepresented programs.
+STUDENT/FACULTY RECRUITMENT – These funds and scholarships are aimed at providing new and enhanced opportunities for those underrepresented in medicine while also allowing the School of Medicine to more effectively recruit students to underrepresented programs.

 PATIENT CARE/ACCESS – These funds will support health equity strategic initiatives across the UNC Health system.
 Of particular focus initially will be the opportunity to provide food, nutrition education and wellness information to patients and their families who might otherwise go without as well as expanding healthcare access to rural communities.

 RESEARCH – These funds will support ongoing research into health disparities.
 The mission of the Center for Health Equity Research (CHER) is to bring together collaborative, multidisciplinary teams of scholars and community members to improve health and healthcare in underserved communities through a shared commitment to equity, innovation and translational research.